simplexhopee/Unifrik/README.md

 - PostgreSQL and MongoDB for data storage
 - Redis for caching and token management
 - RabbitMQ for event-driven communication
-- MinIO for secure file storage (e.g. ID documents)
+- MinIO for secure file storage
 - Docker and Docker Compose for development orchestration
 - GitHub Actions for CI